-Davido to headline UK Stadium concert alongside 50 Cent & Mary J Blige | Pulse Nigeria
+Davido to headline UK stadium concert alongside 50 Cent & Mary J Blige | Pulse Nigeria

 This will mark Davido's first headline stadium concert in the UK where he has sold out multiple arenas including the iconic O2 Arena.

-The concert presented by Iconic is another in a collection of headline shows that brings together notable icons from different genres to give fans an exciting live music experience that cuts across different eras of music.
+The concert presented by Iconic is another in their series of headline shows that brings together notable icons from different genres to give fans an exciting live music experience that cuts across different eras of music.

-The Nigerian singer's status as a global superstar is also reflected in the caluibre of his fellow headliners who are superstars with over two decades of global success.
+The Nigerian singer's status as a global superstar is also reflected in the caliber of his fellow headliners who are superstars with over two decades of global success.

-While Davido has a collection of smash hit singles with which tp dazzle fans at the concert, he will be releasing his fifth album titled '5ive' in March 2025.
+While Davido has a collection of smash hit singles with which to dazzle fans at the concert, he will be releasing his fifth album titled '5ive' in March 2025.